Spirit of Japan (Extrait de Parfum) by Elixir Attar

 GenovevaGenoveva 2 years ago

-I listen to your descriptions and the scent blossoms inside me.
+I listen to your descriptions and the scent blossoms within me.

 Translated · Show originalShow translation